mp-czhang/mp-czhang.github.io/_clinical/clinical-TBa.md

 excerpt: "I independently finished all the mechanical part of Truebeam annual QA and finished the dosimetry part under the supervision of Dr Taoran Cui.
 I learned to use the large water tank to perform TG-51 and beam profile scan."
 collection: clinical
 ---

+I independently finished all the mechanical part of Truebeam annual QA and finished the dosimetry part under the supervision of Dr Taoran Cui.
+I learned to use the large water tank to perform TG-51 and beam profile scan.